-North Anna Battlefield Park Trails is a 2.2 mile out and back trail located near Doswell, VA and is good for all skill levels.
+North Anna Battlefield Park Trails is a 2.2 mile out and back trail located near Doswell, Virginia and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.

 Nice trail to the river.
 Lots of interesting history at the markers.
 Go in the fall or early spring before the bugs hatch or after the frost.

 I enjoyed this hike with my dog on a beautiful fall morning.
 The trails are clean and an easy hike with only a few brief hills.
 My dog loved jumping in the river as a reward.

 Short trail, nice pathways.
 The loop is about 1.75 miles.
 It's terrain is such that although short, made a decent trail run.
 Ran it once in one direction, and then a second time in the other direction.
 Will run it again, but will park out near the road so as to make it a roughly 5.0mile run

 Hiked during 25F temp and a beautiful sunny day.
 Did I mention 4 kids and a dog.
 The trail was nice and easy.
 We just did the grey trail to the river and back.